 Benefit costs for the defined benefit pension plans sponsored by General Cable are determined based principally upon certain actuarial assumptions, including the discount rate and the expected long-term rate of return on plan assets.
 The weighted-average discount rate used to determine the net pension expense for 2015 was 4.00% for the U.S. defined benefit pension plans.
 The weighted-average discount rate as of December 31, 2015 that was used to determine benefit obligations was 4.30% for the U.S. defined benefit pension plans, and was determined based on a review of long-term bonds that receive one of the two highest ratings given by a recognized rating agency which are expected to be available during the period to maturity of the projected pension benefit obligations and based on information received from actuaries.
 The weighted-average discount rate used to determine the net pension cost for 2015 was 3.11% for the non-U.S. defined benefit pension plans.
-Non-U.S. defined benefit pension plan, and the weighted-average discount rate used to determine benefit obligations for General Cable's non-U.S. defined benefit pension plans was 2.81% as of December 31, 2015.
+Non-U.S. defined benefit pension plans followed a similar evaluation process based on financial markets in those countries where General Cable provides a defined benefit pension plan, and the weighted-average discount rate used to determine benefit obligations for General Cable's non-U.S. defined benefit pension plans was 2.81% as of December 31, 2015.
 General Cable's expense under both U.S. and non-U.S. defined benefit pension plans is determined using the discount rate as of the beginning of the fiscal year, and as a result, 2016 expense for the defined benefit pension plans will be based on the weighted-average discount rate of 4.30% for U.S. plans and 2.81% for non-U.S. plans.